OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 ❶ **Step one**

 - Show the journalists some case studies of online abuse against journalists in the region and ask them whether they are familiar with them.
-- Out the journalists into small groups and ask them to discuss other cases that they might know of.
+- Put the journalists into small groups and ask them to discuss other cases that they might know of.
 It may help to get them thinking about the following questions; Are there any similarities between the cases in the way the journalists are attacked?
 What reasons are there for the attack?
 Are they able to identify who may be behind the attacks?
 - Facilitate a group feedback session on the questions above.

 ❷ **Step two**